alexerlandsson/launchpad-scss/README.md

 As an example, `demo.scss` is the default _scss_ file for that component.
 This file contains styling across all breakpoints.
 This file is imported in `imports/imports.scss`.
 The breakpoint specific file in the same component, `demo-sm.scss`, contains styling used in the `sm` breakpoint (and larger) and is imported in `imports/imports-sm.scss`.

-To summarize, breakpoint media quieries may __not__ be included in any components, but be handled in `imports` instead.
+To summarize, breakpoint media quieries should __not__ be included in any components, but be handled in `imports` instead.

 ## materials